 - Certificates to establish secure, trusted connections for applications that run on the management processors

 IBM Flex System Manager

 IBM Flex System Manager (FSM) is a systems management solution that offers flexible integrated systems management across compute, storage, and networking resources in the IBM Flex System infrastructure.
 It is designed to help you get the most out of your IT installation while automating repetitive tasks.
 It can significantly reduce the number of manual navigational steps for typical management tasks.
 From simplified system setup procedures with wizards and built-in expertise to consolidated monitoring for all of your physical and virtual resources, FSM provides core management functionality along with automation so that you can focus your efforts on business innovation.

-The IBM Flex System Manager compute node, 8731-A1x, provides configuration and management support locally or remotely, for up to four chassis, their devices, and the compute nodes.
-You can install up to two FSMs in each four-chassis configuration (one FSM in two of the four chassis) for redundancy, which enables the system to continue to operate without disruption if one fails.
+The IBM Flex System Manager compute node provides configuration and management support locally or remotely, for up to 16 chassis, their devices, and the compute nodes.

 The following figure shows the IBM Flex System Manager.